Saving $100,000 by 30 years old is a common goal for many Singaporean Millennials.

-For young graduate working adults in Singapore specifically, I feel that to save $100,000 after working for three years is not impossible with careful planning.
+For young graduate working adults in Singapore specifically, I feel that to save $100,000 in your first few years of working is not impossible with careful planning and discipline.

 Before beginning to explain how I managed to save money, I feel that it might be good to share more about what motivated me and made me take personal finance so seriously.

-The biggest motivation for me to improve my finances are my loved ones.
+The biggest motivation for me to improve my finances is my loved ones.
 Saving enough would ensure that we have enough even if any of these circumstances (above) were to befall us.

-As part of my grassroots work, I speak to residents on weekly basis.
-There were a few times where I encountered older PMETs facing ageism and being laid off as they were replaced by younger or foreign workers.
-Imagine working so hard and building your career, only to lose it all when you are in your 40s and 50s.
+As part of my grassroots work, I speak to residents on a weekly basis.
+There were a few times where I encountered older PMETs bring laid off in their 40s and 50s.
+This is due to many reasons such as being replaced by technological disruption or being replaced by foreign PMETs.

-Another factor which motivates me is the desire to contribute positively to my community.
-My main goal in life is not just to take care of myself and my loved ones but also improve the lives of those around me.
+Another factor that motivates me is the desire to contribute positively to my community.
+My main goal in life is not just to take care of myself and my loved ones but also to improve the lives of the citizens in this country I love.

 5 steps to start saving in your 20s